npa02012/blog_posts/thread_safe_iterator/README.md

 Notice here that the elements are not printed in order (0 &#8594; 10).
 This is expected, but can raise complexity in certain situations.
 We would need to account for this if we required a mapping from our *thread\_safe\_iterator* object to return values from the threading *target* function.

-Returning values from threads and it's complexities is explored in [this blog post](https://github.com/npa02012/blog_posts/tree/master/returning_from_threads).
+Returning values from threads and it's complexities are explored in [this blog post](https://github.com/npa02012/blog_posts/tree/master/returning_from_threads).